contactsystems/metropolis-node/README.md

 # metropolis-node

 The Official Node.js SDK for the Metropolis ~ Copy goes here

+It Provides

+* Management of User INVENTORY
+* Handling & Control of Minting Assets for Users
+* Game Session Creation
+* Game Ownership Validation
+* And Much Much More!

 ## Installing & Example